mdx-workshop/mdx-submissions21/paper.md

 For an input length $L$, kernel size $K$, stride $S$ and padding on each side $P$, the output of a convolution is of length $(L - K + 2 * P) / S + 1$.
 The usual choice of $P = K/2$ gives an output of size
 $L / S + 1$.
 For the STFT, we have a single convolution with $K=4096$ and $S=1024$.
 However, the extra $+1$ becomes problematic when stacking convolutions, and iterating the previous formula.
-Indeed, it is easy to have a mismatch between the time step of the temporal and spectral encoder.
+Indeed, it is easy to have a mismatch between the number of time steps for the temporal and spectral representations.

 In order to simplify computations, we instead pad by $P = (K - S) / 2$, giving an output of
 $L / S$, so that matching the overall stride is now sufficiant to exactly match the length